 Federal Transportation Funding

 Federal transportation funding is administered by the United States Department of Transportation (USDOT) through its modal agencies, primarily the Federal Highway Administration (FHWA).
 Federal transportation policy, including the types of projects that can be funded and how funding is distributed to different funding programs, is set by Congress when it authorizes federal transportation spending.
-Congress most recently authorized federal transportation funding in 2015, when it passed the Fixing America's Surface Transportation (FAST) Act.
-The FAST Act will expire in fiscal year 2020 and Congress will need to take action before fiscal year 2021 in order to ensure that federal transportation funding is not interrupted.
+In November 2021, Congress passed the Infrastructure Investment and Jobs Act which both reauthorized five years of transportation funding AND added a one-time burst of additional funding for transportation and other infrastructure.

 Resources on the FAST Act